High School Connections

 HOW DOES CAREER & COLLEGE PROMISE WORK?

 - Career & College Promise students, regardless of which pathway they choose, use both high school and college courses to fill their schedules.
 Some students, especially seniors, may have a heavier load of college courses than high school courses.
-Students interested in participating should contact their high school counselor and/or Patricia Locklear, Recruiter, at Robeson Community College at the information below.
+Students interested in participating should contact their high school counselor and/or the Career & College Promise Advisor at their high school.
 Counselors or principals must confirm student eligibility prior to enrollment in the program.
 As part of the application process, students indicate the pathway and program of study they want to pursue.
-(Please see program details for each pathway: College Transfer pathway or Career and Technical Education pathway.
+(Please see program details listed in the sidebar on this page: College Transfer pathway or Career and Technical Education pathway.)

 - Eligible students complete a CCP college application.
 After a student’s application is processed and accepted by the college, students can enroll in college courses according to the schedule agreed upon by the high school and the college.
 Once students begin taking college classes, they must maintain eligibility to participate by continuing to make progress toward high school graduation and by maintaining a 2.0 grade point average for all college coursework.